Nate0h/Nate0h/README.md

    <h1>Hi there I'm Nate, Welcome to my Github!</a> <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> </h1>

 </div>
-I am a versatilist and easily adapt to different hats (Full Stack Web Developer 🌐, App Developer 📱, ML Engineer 🤖 or beginner level Designer 🎨) depending on what the project requires.
-I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
+I'm an aspiring software engineer eager to explore the limitless potential and possibilities in tech.
+I'm all about continious learning, and I see challenges as great opportuniites to grow and come up with creative solutions.
+The excitement of picking up new skills and then using them to tackle problems in unique ways is what fuels me to become a better programmer every day!
 <br>

 ### 🧐 About Me:

-- 🌱 I’m currently learning **sgfsdfgsd**
+- 🌱 I’m currently learning **NodeJS**
 - 👨‍💻 All of my projects are available at [sgfsdgsdg](sgfsdgsdg)
 - 📫 How to reach me **nathanielcolon12@gmail.com**
-- 📄 Know about my experiences [sfdgsdfg](sfdgsdfg)